vicol13/hx/README.md

     Instead of splitting sentence by '.', we should use a tokenizer as it takes into account other symbols.
     ```nltk``` tokenizer is a good choice for current task.

-2. **Use a word stemming**
+2. **Use a word stemming or lemmatizer**

     In current example algorithm won't make difference between cloud and clouds and will index them as 2 different words.
-In order to avoid it we should use a word stemming for
+In order to avoid it we should use a word stemming or lemmatizer for
     indexed word and for words on which we are searching.
 Like this we will increase the accuracy of the engine. ```nltk``` also have this functionality

 3. **Implement fuzzy search**